frieman/slideshow-task-angular/README.md

 6. README file and Reasonable comments (where needed)

 ##### Question:
-How would you have implement the Bonus question?
+1. How would you have implement the Bonus question?
 (If you hadnt implmented it :) )
+2. How would you support offline mode?
+E.g in case the computer reboot and returns without internet.

 Answer the question in an Answers.txt file